Once home to the area's fishing fleet, Mergellina's marina is now a crowd-pulling combo of anchored yachts and kitsch Neapolitan...

 Head up the steep steps at this off-the-radar park and you'll find yourself peering into the world's longest Roman tunnel.
 Designed by...

 In an area famed for its blue-ribbon real estate, Villa Rosebery is a star resident.
 Built in the 18th century, its history is both...

 Stadio San Paolo

-Naples' football team Napoli is the third-most supported in Italy after Juventus and Milan, and watching them play in the country's...
+Naples' football team, Napoli, is the third most supported in Italy after Juventus and Milan, and watching it play in the country's...

 The key to happiness?
 Balmy nights, sea breezes and impeccable seafood.
 You're guaranteed at least the last two at this stylish veteran,...

 Palazzo Donn'Anna information

 Incomplete, semiderelict yet hauntingly beautiful, this seaside Posillipo villa takes its name from Anna Carafa, for whom it was built as a wedding present from her husband, Ramiro Guzman, the Spanish viceroy of Naples.
 When Guzman hotfooted it back to Spain in 1644 he left his wife heartbroken in Naples.
 She died shortly afterwards and architectural whiz-kid Cosimo Fanzago gave up the project.